Skylion007/java-manga-reader/_testpage.markdown

 ---
-title: This is a test page
+title: This will be used as the title-tag of the page head
 ---

 THIS IS A TEST OF JEKYLL!